with Jeremy Westcott –

 A billion labourers

-Some of those reading this will be of the Joshua generation and some of the Jesus generation; I hope no-one reading this is of the Moses generation – I do not want you to stay in the wilderness.
+Some of those reading this will be of the Joshua generation and some of the Jesus generation; I hope none of you are of the Moses generation – I do not want you to stay in the wilderness.

 On earth as it is in heaven

 The Joshua generation will be forerunners who have spied out the land.
-What we may not have realised fully up to now is that our Promised Land is not only about earthly things.
+What we may not have realised fully until now is that our Promised Land is not only about earthly things.
 To operate in the fullness of the kingdom, we need to operate in heavenly as well as earthly realms.
-Some of our spying out will be done in the realms of earth, but some will be in the realms of heaven.
+Some of our spying out will be done in the realms of earth, but some of it will be in the realms of heaven.

 God offered Moses’ generation the land of promise, but the vast majority of them said, ‘We can’t go in’.
 And earlier in their journeying, He had been willing for the whole nation to meet with Him on the mountaintop, but they were afraid of the thunder and lightning, the fire and the smoke, so they said to Moses, ‘You go, and tell us what God says.
 We can’t go in’.

 In the same way God offers us all access to the heavenly realms now, because Jesus has opened them up for us – that is what was signified by the veil of the temple being torn in two at the moment of His death.
 His purpose is that we can experience everything He intends for us.
 Like the children of Israel, though, many are saying ‘We can’t go in’.